Krystian19/cactus-app/README.md

 + - [ ] Setup the django admin to leverage massive anime content amounts
 + - [ ] Setup a way in the anime info view to connect with the next season
 + - [ ] Setup db support for movies and ovas
++ - [ ] Setup support for episodes that are not available in the user's browser language
 + - [ ] Setup schedule view support for episodes that are out but not translated
 + - [ ] Setup schedule view support for delayed episodes
   + - [ ] Set time countdown for an episode in the anime info view (state delayed episodes)